 For enterprise e-commerce, look for a SaaS option with open API that lets you customize while taking advantage of built-in functionalities.

 A Request for Proposal contains hundreds of questions that will help you determine your final choice of e-commerce platform.
 You can learn more about how to write one here.

 3. Forecast Your Revenue and TCO

 When building your forecast model, project out three years ahead.
 To be conservative, plan for no growth during the first six months.
-BigCommerce has a handy Total Cost of Ownership calculator to help you estimate the cost.
+There are handy Total Cost of Ownership calculators to help you estimate the cost.

 4. Map Out Integrations, Functions, and Third-Party Apps